 Impact on Businesses and Consumers

-For ecommerce businesses, adapting to these new tariffs and trade changes will demand a complete restructuring of operations.
+For ecommerce businesses, adapting to these new tariffs and trade changes will demand a complete restructuring of their operations.

 Increased Costs